 Is there someone you sometimes discuss a dilemma with?

 Yes – other authors.
 Sometimes just explaining what the problem is to someone who hasn’t been stuck with it for a while helps.
 And you don’t need to add disclaimers or hear gasps of horror when saying things such as “…so I have this one leg that won’t fit in the freezer…”

 What is more important to you : a rating in stars with no comments or a reviewer who explains what the comments they give are based on (without spoilers of course)

 Definitely the latter!
 Storytellers was my first book and I had no idea what I was doing well or wrong.
 (To be honest, I had no idea what I was doing at all.)
 Reviews explained so much to me.
 I didn’t even know that in a book with two timelines there was only one protagonist, I thought there were two.
 My favourite reviews… it’s not really a spoiler, but Storytellers has an open ending… are ones where people either try to guess what happened next, or even tell me what should happen next!
 The reader becoming the storyteller.
 Maybe it’s not every author’s dream come true, but it surely is mine.

 Thank you so much for having me, this was fun!

 Thank you, Bjørn Larssen and Rachel’s Random Resources.

 About the author

-Bjørn has a Master of Science degree in mathematics, worked as a graphic designer, a model, and a blacksmith.
-He used to speak eight languages (currently down to two and a half).
-His hobbies include sitting by open fires, dressing like an extra from Vikings, installing operating systems, and dreaming about living in a log cabin in the north of Iceland, even though he hates being cold.
-He has only met an elf once.
-So far.
+Bjørn has a degree in mathematics and has worked as a graphic designer, a model, a bartender, and a blacksmith (not all at the same time).
+His hobbies include sitting by open fires, dressing like an extra from Vikings, installing operating systems, and dreaming about living in a log cabin in the north of Iceland.
+He owns one (1) husband and is owned by one (1) neighbourhood cat.